 Chief Administrative Officer, Population Health, Alameda Health System

-Tangerine Brigham leads Alameda Health System’s (AHS) efforts to improve patient experience, reduce costs, and transition to population health management.
+Tangerine Brigham leads Alameda Health System’s (AHS) efforts to improve patient experience, reduce costs and transition to population health management.
 She also works with community partners to address key social determinants of health and improve community health equity.
-Tangerine’s experience crosses the health, supportive housing, and social service fields.
+Tangerine’s experience encompasses the health, supportive housing and social service fields.
 Prior to joining AHS, she held key positions with the Los Angeles County Department of Health Services, San Francisco Department of Public Health, The San Francisco Foundation, L.A.
-Care Health Plan, and the Corporation for Supportive Housing.
+Care Health Plan and the Corporation for Supportive Housing.

 |Cecilia Echeverria, MPP, MPH

 Executive Director, Kaiser Permanente’s Institute for Health Policy

 Cecilia Echeverría is the Executive Director for Kaiser Permanente’s Institute for Health Policy (IHP).
 In her role, Cecilia identifies emerging health policy topics and guides the Institute’s portfolio of work.
 She also leads strategy and operations for IHP.
 Cecilia joined KP in 2013 as the Director of Safety Net Partnerships for the National Community Benefit program.
 Cecilia has a background in philanthropy at the Blue Shield of California Foundation, The California Endowment and the California Healthcare Foundation, as well as public policy in Congressional Research Service.
 She earned her Masters of Public Policy and Public Health from UC Berkeley.
 In 2018 Cecilia received a Latino Heritage Leadership Award from California Senator Bob Wieckowski for her record of leadership and service.